MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

 - General journals

 > [!NOTE]
-> From [!INCLUDE[prod_short](includes/prod_short.md)] version 24.0, it is possible to connect **Purchase Orders** with the received **E-Documents**.
+> From [!INCLUDE[prod_short](includes/prod_short.md)] version 24.0, it's possible to connect **Purchase Orders** with the received **E-Documents**.

 ## E-documents in purchases

-The receipt of purchase electronic documents in Dynamics 365 Business Central can be done as a batch job or manually.
+The receipt of purchase e-documents in Dynamics 365 Business Central can be done as a batch job or manually.

 ### How to set up vendors to work with different purchase documents

-Follow the steps to configure vendors to work properly with incoming electronic invoices:
+Follow these steps to configure vendors to work properly with incoming electronic invoices:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then select the related link.
 2. Choose the vendor you want to configure.
-3. In the **Receiving** FastTab, find the **Receive E-Document To** field to specify the default purchase document to be generated from the received E-document.
+3. In the **Receiving** FastTab, find the **Receive E-Document To** field to specify the default purchase document to be generated from the received e-document.

 > [!NOTE]
 > In the **Receive E-Document To** field, users can either select a **Purchase Invoice** or **Purchase Order** based on what they would like to have created from the received e-invoice.
 This selection does not affect the creation of corrective documents; in both scenarios, the system will generate a **Credit Memo**.